shuxin/onecloud-pikvm/README.md

 - step2.
 Plug ```USB Dual Male Cable``` in the usb-otg port ```away``` from the enternet port, and then connect to your target machine.
 - step3. boot the OneCloud and enjoy :)

-WARNING: OTG on OneCloud not support hot plug!!!
+WARNING: OTG on OneCloud not support hot plug!!! you can ```echo host > /sys/class/usb_role/c9040000.usb-role-switch/role``` before target reboot

 # Fruity PiKVM